jazar01/rcheck-solution/README.md

 You can specify "Debug: True" to cause more verbose logging to occur.
 This is recommended when experimenting with your rcheckconfig.yml file.

+MailSettings - this section specifies the mail server information for Notifications
+    Notifications can be sent via email when event occur.
+If MailServer is not specified, or is invalid, Notifications will be disabled.

+    MailServer:          (required)
+    MailServerPort:      (default = 25)
+    MailAuthAccount:     (optional)
+    MailAutoPassword:    (optional)
+    MailFrom:            (required)
+    MailTo:              (required)

+    Tip:  When configuring MailSettings, Set Debug: True.
+This will cause a notification to be sent when the RCheckd service is started.
+You may need to go through a a few interations of specifiying MailServers and parameters before you are confident that the settings are working.
+Restart the RCheckd service with
+          Debug: true to test your mail server configuration.
+Check the eventlog or logfile for errors.

+          MailTo can contain multiple email address separated by commas

+NotifyOnMessage - specifies the Events that will generate notifications.
+See the EVENTS
+    section later in this document for a list of EventID's.

+    Notifications are supported for EventID's in the range of 2000-2999.

 rcheckconfig.yml has a Files: section to specify which files should be generated or monitored.